 An internal link is simply a hyperlink from one page on your site to another page on the same domain.
 In other words, it's not a link to an outside website, it's a link to one of your own articles.

 For example, here is an internal link to my homepage: NichePursuits.com.

-Now that we know what internal links are, let's look at a couple of examples of what can happen with good internal linking structure.
+Now that we know an internal link is a link to a page on the same website, let's look at a couple of examples of what can happen with good internal linking structure.

 The Power of Internal Links: 2 Specific Examples

-Ranking better in Google due to internal links is not just theory.
+Ranking better in Google or another search engine due to internal links is not just theory.
 Today, I want to share 2 specific examples that you can go check out.

 First is the term “best online business”.
 This gets searched for 1,900 times a month, and is a very valuable keyword (as you can imagine).
 A few months ago, NichePursuits.com (my site) was ranking #8 for this particular keyword.

 Now it ranks #3 (you can check it out yourself) in Google.
 The reason?
 Lots of internal links.

 Niche Pursuits has lots of articles (almost 700) and many of them are related to online business.
 As a result, I was able to go into some old articles, find existing sentences that talked about online business, and add contextual links to my “best online business” article.